elvyna/udacity-aws-mle-nanodegree/project05-capstone/report/report-draft.md

 ### Exploratory Visualization

-To get a high level understanding of the data, we compute the Pearson correlation of the numeric features.
+To get a high-level understanding of the data, we compute the Pearson correlation of the numeric features.
 As mentioned before, we need to convert the data types after handling the `?` values.
 Here, we convert `?` values into `-99`.
 The original dataset does not contain any negative values, hence, we can use it to represent the missing values.
 Additionally, we convert `y` values into `1` and `n` into `0`.

 The figure below shows the correlation matrix. **TO DO: more explanation**